Skip to main content

 Prerequisites

-xpm is a portable Node.js module; development can be performed on macOS, GNU/Linux and even Windows (although some npm scripts must be executed in a Git Bash terminal).
+xpm is a portable Node.js module; development can be carried out on macOS, GNU/Linux and even Windows (although some npm scripts must be executed in a Git Bash terminal).

 The prerequisites are: